darthoctopus/Fildem-v2/README.md

 ## Running

 After installation you’ll have two executables, `fildem` and `fildem-hud`.
-To check if it works use the first one. `fildem-hud` is for using he HUD, if you are on Xorg, you already have it bound to Alt + Space.
+To check if it works use the first one. `fildem-hud` is for using the HUD, if you are on Xorg, you already have it bound to Alt + Space.
 If you are on Wayland, you can bind some keybinding to that command.

 ## Customization